 For a full list of notification types and timeframes under the NQF, visit the

-Please note that the Regulatory Authority does not require APs to make a notification about short-term, predictable, changes to hours for school holiday periods.
+Please note that the Regulatory Authority does not require approved providers to make a notification about short-term, predictable, changes to hours for school holiday periods.

 Help and support